dangkimbao1999/MartinLMAO/IT Security doc.md

 In the past there were trust relationships between machines (no cryptographic...).
 A could use this to add its IP to B's trust relationships, close the connection and uses the trusted relationship.

      * **Phishing**

+Attacker run a service that looks like the bank's service (not the actual bank), someone who connect to this service, all entered credentials are exposed to the attacker.
+Ways to lure the client to connect to the fake service.
+Two of them are phishing and pharming.
+For phishing the client will receive an email, from seemingly the bank, but it is actually from the attacker.
+Within that email embedded is the link, but the dns name of the bank is not included but the link is somehow similar to the bank's.
      * **Pharming / DNS Spoofing**

+For pharming, the attacker manipulate/poison the dns service protocol.
+There are vulnerability of the system that can be misused by the attacker.
+The attacker can manipulate the dns server or the machine (but they rather do the machine).
+So the dns domain would lead the client to the attacker's IP website.
 * **Advantages and disadvantages of security mechanisms and protocols on all layers of the network reference model and compare them.
 Also, give examples for their use.**

 # Lec9